Baldwin Scored a 91. Bear Creek Scored a 93. Two A Rated Austin ISD Elementaries in the Southwest Hill Country.

 For the full breakdown, visit the Baldwin Elementary page or the Bear Creek Elementary page.

 Bear Creek serves 508 students in the far southwest Austin corridor.
-The A at 93 with A scores in School Progress and Academic Growth (both 91) shows a campus that is actively pushing students forward.
+The A at 93, with A scores in School Progress and Academic Growth (both 91) and an A in Closing the Gaps (92), shows a campus that is pushing students forward and reaching its student groups at the same time.
 The $899,000 median reflects the premium Hill Country location.
 The school draws from some of Austin’s most scenic neighborhoods along the Slaughter Lane and MoPac corridors.

 The Neighborhoods